smitheric95/Web-Crawler/README.md

 This crawler is <i>polite</i> in the sense that it checks the robots.txt file before visiting a page.<br>
 It is also relatively <i>robust</i> as it is immune to duplicate and broken pages - both of which are reported when the crawler is finished.

 The crawler also computes a term frequency matrix.
 Each unique word is stemmed with the NLTK Porter stemmer and its term and document frequencies are outputted.

+## Search Engine Implementation (Added in Part 2)

+The SearchEngine class inherits from the original WebCrawler class and has the additional functionality:
+* Import/export and index from disk
+* Contains document clusters
+* Computes the LTC.LTC cosine similarity between documents
+* Processes user queries
+* Returns results of user queries
+* Thesaurus expansion of user queries

 Document clusterings are determined by picking 5 random leaders and assigning followers to the leaders of shortest Euclidean distance.

-## Search Engine Implementation
+This clustering method work OK, but it tends to heavily cluster documents around a few leaders.
+This leads me to believe that documents in the corpus are very similar.<br>

+User queries are also handled by the SearchEngine class.
+Stopwords (given as an input to the program) are thrown out of the query.
+Terms that do not appear in any of the documents are also thrown out.
+Query terms are stemmed before they are compared to documents.
+If the user enters a non-word, the query processor will give an error message.
+A word is a string of non-space characters, beginning with an alphabetic character.
+It may contain special characters, but the last character of a word is either alphabetic or numeric.

+User queries are converted to term frequency vectors and compared to each document.
+The [LTC.LTC](https://nlp.stanford.edu/IR-book/html/htmledition/document-and-query-weighting-schemes-1.html) weighted cosine similarity function is used to compare the query and documents.
+This weighting scheme does a good job of balancing the frequencies of terms within and among documents - making sure not to assign too high of a priority to terms that appear frequently and assigning a higher importance to rarer terms.

+Only documents that receive a cosine similarity score greater than zero are returned to the user.
+If the search engine finds less than three relevant documents, it repeats its search after performing thesaurus expansion.
+(The thesaurus is also given as input to the program.)

+Finally, those documents that have query terms in their titles have .25 added to their score.
+(Titles are not used to compute the original score.)

+Overall, I think the search engine does a good job of returning relevant results to the user.